flightphp/core/README.md

 data - Post parameters
 cookies - Cookie parameters
 files - Uploaded files
+secure - Whether the connection is secure accept - HTTP accept parameters proxy_ip - Proxy IP address of the client
 ```

 You can access the `query`, `data`, `cookies`, and `files` properties as arrays or objects.